-Doing: Play feel-good music and Marie Kondo in every room of your house - here's how.
+Doing: Play Marie Kondo wellness music in every room of your home?
+Here's how.

 7. Practice mindful eating and meal preparation

 For a healthier lifestyle this year, try preparing your meals ahead of time so you always have access to something nutritious.
-Stock your kitchen with healthy snacks - we love them protein balls and chocolate covered banana balls - so you never have to worry about cooking or ordering after a long day at work.
+Stock your kitchen with healthy snacks?we love them protein balls and chocolate covered banana balls ? so you never have to worry about cooking or ordering after a long day's work.

 Another must this year?
 Practice mindful eating.
 It's safe to assume that our phones and even Netflix are regular guests at meal times, but did you know that this is keeping you from enjoying your meals?
 Think about it: when was the last time you savored every bite?
-If you've been shrugging - so have we - it's time to cultivate a healthier relationship with your meals by keeping your phone and remote away (far away) and listening to your body as you chew.
+If you shrugged your shoulders...so did we...it's time to cultivate a healthier relationship with your meals by keeping your phone and remote away (far away) and listening to your body as you chew.

 8. Create a personalized skin care routine for self-love

-The The new year is the perfect time to create a skin care routine designed specifically for you.
-Remember what has worked (or not worked) in the past, take a close look at your skin, or even visit a dermatologist for a skin exam if you can.
-Gather the facts and put together a routine - including a serum and SPF - and make a conscious effort to stick to it, morning and night (don't forget your neck and chest, too)!
+The The new year is the perfect time to create a skin care routine designed especially for you.
+Remember what's worked (or not worked) in the past, examine your skin closely or even visit a dermatologist for a skin examination if you can.
+Gather the facts and put together a routine ? including serum and SPF ? and make a conscious effort to stick to it, morning and night (don't forget your neck and chest too)!
 You can even combine your routine with your daily affirmations, manifest or maybe even light a candle to decompress after a long day.

-Doing: Re-evaluate your and do your best to stick to it - you have the right to included!
+Doing: Re-evaluate your skin care and do your best to stick to it? you have included!